nikogura/nikogura.com/ManagedSecrets.md

 * https://github.com/scribd/keymaster-cli - Tool demonstrating how to use *keymaster* to read secret definitions and make the machine manage your secrets.

 These repos conform to my idea of [MVC-Ish](MVC-Ish.md).
 In short, it's 2 binaries that exercise libraries in the other repos.
-It was my intention that the libraries be used by other systems (programs, Lambda's, etc), but the cli binaries would provide both a reference implementation and a default tool that anyone could use from the CLI or a bash script.
+It was my intention that the libraries be used by other systems (programs, services, Lambda's, etc), but the CLI binaries would provide both a reference implementation and a default tool that anyone could use from the CLI or a bash script.

 ... to be continued